 After a fun few weeks travelling through Los Angeles, Las Vegas and San Francisco, it was time for Nina and I to go our separate ways and head off to our respective summer camps.
 We were literally going to opposite sides of America, the furthest we’d been apart since we became best friends in our first year of university.
 She was going to Oregon and I was bound for Camp Blue Ridge in northern Georgia!
 I was excited to be spending my summer among the mountains and on the lakefront as a lifeguard, as well as a cabin counsellor for the 13 year old girls cabin!
+This is what it was like arriving at summer camp, ready for the summer of a lifetime.

 I explored the camp Jill and Hannah, two lovely American girls from Florida and Kansas, who found out that they were actually in the same sorority, and so were sorority sisters!
-My college friends and I absolutely LOVED watching the TV show Greek and so I was full of questions about Greek life!
-Also, if you’ve never watched Greek then you’re missing out!
+My college friends and I absolutely LOVED watching the TV show Greek and so I was full of questions about Greek life (also, if you’ve never watched Greek then you’re missing out)!
 It was so nice to explore the camp and get a feel for the place before the campers arrived and the madness began!

 The three of us were lifeguards for the summer and so were excited to check out the lake where we would be spending the majority of the summer!
-It looked so much fun with a dock, dive tower, giant blog and giant swing, as well as kayaks and paddleboats!
+It looked so much fun with a dock, dive tower, giant blob and giant swing, as well as kayaks and paddleboats!
 The lake looked so beautiful and I knew that we were in for an epic summer (and would get awesome tans)!

 We then headed down to the ski lake where the lifeguards would also work.
 Apparently there was a really bad accident last summer at a nearby camp where a counsellor was killed by a ski boat and so the rules have changed and the camps can now only use jet skis for water skiing and tubing etc. The jet skis looked like fun though and I was really excited to hopefully have a go throughout the summer!